suidouble/suidouble_metadata/README.md

 }
 ```

-and don't think about any issues with contract upgrades in the future.
+and don't have any issues with contract upgrades anymore.
-You'll be able to store/manage any primitive data in vector as chunks.
+You'll be able to store/manage any primitive data in that metadata vector.

 And here's the library to help you with this.